Beyond Leaders and Laggards: A Typology of Renewable Energy Adoption Trajectories with Evidence from Off-Grid

 \subsection{ATI vs. \~{A}}

-For each cluster's time series, a set of cumulative curves (see section \ref{sec: ATI}) was fitted, and the curve with the highest R², conditional on exceeding 0.9, was selected.
-This best-fitting curve then served as the basis for calculating the cluster's AUC.
-The ATI integrates the quantification of both cumulative adoption intensities over time and temporal dynamics.
+For each cluster's time series, a set of cumulative curves (Section \ref{sec: ATI}) was fitted.
+The curve with the highest R², provided it exceeded 0.9, was then selected and used as the basis for calculating the cluster's AUC.
+ATI integrates the quantification of both cumulative adoption intensities over time and temporal dynamics.
 These dynamics are captured through a feedback mechanism that rewards/penalizes entities based on their deviation from the regional mean and the consistency of their adoption trajectory.
 Thus, ATI differs from $\tilde{A}$, which reflects only AUC, lacking consideration of trend dynamics.
-To highlight the contribution of the reward-penalty feedback mechanism to the basic AUC calculation, Table \ref{comparison} compares ATI vs. $\tilde{A}$ across key statistical tests and measures.
+To highlight the contribution of the reward/penalty feedback mechanism to the basic AUC calculation, Table \ref{comparison} compares ATI vs. $\tilde{A}$ across key statistical tests and measures.
 The Wilcoxon signed-rank test, applied to evaluate if systematic differences between $\tilde{A}$ and ATI exist, revealed a statistically significant result (p-value < 0.0000).
 This test was selected due to the paired nature of the metrics for each cluster and their deviation from normal distribution, confirmed by the Shapiro-Wilk test (p-value < 0.05).
 Comparing statistical moments of the metrics reveals several key insights: (1) Although their mean values are similar, ATI exhibits lower overall variability, as reflected in its smaller standard deviation and reduced gap between the mean and the median.
 This suggests that ATI draws values closer to the center of the distribution, consolidating those clustered around the regional average; (2) ATI displays higher kurtosis and increased positive skewness, indicating that it accentuates deviations at the distribution’s extremes.
 Consequently, ATI simultaneously reduces dispersion among average-range cases while enhancing the distinction of cases with exceptional adoption intensities, making it a more discriminative and informative metric for capturing differences in adoption paths than $\tilde{A}$.